sirkapil/Kiko/pages/error.md

 <body>
   <script>
   $(document).ready(function(){
     swal("Notice!", "This site is no longer maintained and has been shut down.
-Thanks for visit.         -Netlify Team", "warning");
+Thanks for visiting.         -Netlify Team", "warning");
     });
       </script>
 <article>
 <section>
-<h1> Good Bye! </h1>
+<h1> 404 !
+Not Found. </h1>
 </section>
 </article>
 </body>